 There's something different about the atmosphere today.

-Yamato is focused on the world outside his window with the kind of glazed-over intensity usually reserved for video games.
+Yamato is focused on the world outside his window with an absent sort of glazed-over intensity.

-The clouds aren't usually low, nor particularly high, he reflects.
-They're just . . . deeper.
-Thicker, maybe, and more textured than he's to seeing in Odaiba.
+The clouds aren't unusually low, nor particularly high, he reflects.
+They're just ... deeper.
+Thicker, maybe, and more textured than he's used to seeing in Odaiba.

 Or New York or London, for that matter.

-What he doesn't know is that clouds in higher altitude areas tend to form closer to the ground, unsurprising considering the increased proximity between the ground and sky at these heights.
-As a result the clouds are far denser; when close to the sky, water vapor doesn't have as far to rise and spread out into the smaller, sparser clouds that are characteristic of lower altitude areas, such as most cities, which tend to cluster around bodies of water and are as such naturally located in lower areas.
+What he doesn't know is that clouds in higher altitude areas tend to form closer to the ground.
+This fact is unsurprising considering the increased proximity between the ground and sky at such heights.
+As a result the clouds are far denser; when close to the sky, water vapor doesn't have as far to rise.
+So the clouds can't spread out into the smaller, sparser clouds that are characteristic of lower altitude areas, such as most cities, which tend to cluster around bodies of water.

 To be honest, Yamato himself doesn't give a damn about all this, he's no meteorologist after all, but it lends us a clue.
 A clue as to exactly where Yamato's train is headed, even if it gives us no insights as to why he's on it in the first place.